 The fabric I found in my stash was the same one I used on this curbside settee I rebuilt and upholstered.
 It’s a must see transformation! (see here) I’ve also used it on a footstool and has been requested by my custom clients after seeing it in use.
 Sweet!

 For this bench, I updated the foam, the batting, and then added the new top.
 Last, I added a dust layer on the bottom.
 While I normally would use my favorite AirStrike stapler, I didn’t have the right depth staples on hand.
 Instead, I went for my standby.
 Just goes to show that you don’t have to have pricey tools to DIY.
 PLUS, if you’ve ever wanted to give upholstery a try, start with something like this bench or a footstool.
 I have a full tutorial for you in this post here.

-Now this upholstered bench is updated and refreshed.
+Finally, my upholstered bench is done.
 So fun to do!

 I have convinced myself that I need to do a piece for myself with this fabric…it’s so pretty.
 That soft aqua blue/green and those creamy details are classic and fit with most any decor.

 Thankfully, I was able to make a pillow from the remnant fabric using scrap embellishments.
 I love it!